SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 ### Remote and roaming users

 Cached Exchange Mode is recommended for all configurations, but it especially benefits remote users.
 Cached Exchange Mode creates a local copy of users' mailboxes.
 This gives users more reliable access to their Outlook data, whether or not they are connected to a network.
-For more information, see [Plan a Cached Exchange Mode deployment in Outlook 2016 for Windows](plan-cached-exchange-mode-deployment-outlook-2016.md).
+For more information, see [Plan and configure Cached Exchange Mode in Outlook 2016 for Windows](cached-exchange-mode.md).

 You can customize Outlook to optimize the experience for remote and roaming users and to set up Outlook for multiple users on the same computer.
 When multiple users share the same computer, use Windows logon features on the computer's operating system to manage user logon verification.